wiut-tutor2022/phd_predictive/README.md

 ## Files List – Use Case 2

-__!Note:__ The files will be added as soon as the next paper is published
+__!Note:__ The Python code files will be added as soon as the next paper is published

 * weights importance uc2.csv – CSV file with Random Forest Feature Importance Prediction Results.
 * combined output.csv – CSV file with combined output of LSTMs generated in main.py.